 The Georgia State Patrol said the couple had just left their wedding reception when the groom, who was driving, swerved to avoid hitting a dog in the road.
 He then lost control of the vehicle and the car rolled down an embankment.
 The bride was ejected during the rollover.

-Rollover accidents are always particularly dangerous, and much of the reduction in traffic fatalities is a result of modern car design being better able to protect occupants and keep them inside the vehicle.
+Rollover accidents are always particularly dangerous, and much of the reduction in traffic fatalities are a result of modern car design being better able to protect occupants and keep them inside the vehicle.

 When vehicle occupants are ejected from a vehicle during a rollover accident, they can be injured by striking objects, like trees and guardrails at a high rate of speed, or they can be killed or injured by being hit by the vehicle or debris from the vehicle.
 There is also a serious risk of being thrown onto the road surface and being struck by other vehicles.